mtuncbilek95/MAGE/README.md

 - Current goal is not to create showreels but creating crash-less environment
 - The development process can be halted anytime due to the complexity of custom runtime type identification (In order to do R&D)
 - MOST IMPORTANTLY: Dont rush just to get a solution.
 It can create future problems.
 Future you will have more responsibility so take your time to understand.
-- Find a fucking angel investor to develop in peace.

 ## CUSTOM SOLUTIONS